Radiocarbon (Carbon-14) Dating And The Qur'ānic Manuscripts

 A MONUMENTAL QUR'ĀNIC MANUSCRIPT IN TASHKENT ATTRIBUTED TO CALIPH ʿUTHMĀN

-Approximately one third of the Qur'an from which this massive folio originates - the ʿUthmān Qur'an, is housed in Tashkent in Uzbekistan (Figure 4).
-Late in the 19th century the manuscript was in St. Petersberg, Russia, where it was studied by the Russian orientalist A. F. Shebunin and in 1905 a facsimile of it was published.
-It would appear that during this period in St. Petersberg, a number of folios were separated from this manuscript and subsequently ended up under the hammer at Christie's with some folios appearing in Sam Fogg's collection of Islamic art.
+Approximately one third of the Qur'an from which this massive folio originates - “the ʿUthmān Qur'an” - is housed in Tashkent, Uzbekistan (Figure 4).
+Late in the 19th century the manuscript was in St. Petersburg, Russia, where it was studied by the Russian orientalist A. N. Shebunin.
+He gave a detailed account of the codex and examined the peculiarities of its orthography.
+So great was the interest in this codex that in 1905 Pisarev (or Pissareff) was encouraged to publish a facsimile edition.
+It would appear that during this period in St. Petersberg, a number of folios were separated from this manuscript and over the years a number of folios have appeared under the hammer at auction or have been sold privately between collectors.

 AN ‘UMAYYAD’ FRAGMENT OF THE QUR'ĀN